UC-Davis-molecular-computing/scadnano-python-package/README.md

 ## Overview

-This module is used to write Python scripts outputting `.dna` files readable by [scadnano](https://scadnano.org), a web application useful for displaying and manually editing these structures.
+This module is used to write Python scripts outputting `.sc` files readable by [scadnano](https://scadnano.org), a web application useful for displaying and manually editing these structures.
 The purpose of this module is to help automate some of the task of creating DNA designs, as well as making large-scale changes to them that are easier to describe programmatically than to do by hand in scadnano.

 Early versions of this project didn't have well-defined versions.
 However, we will try to announce breaking changes (and possibly new features) under the [GitHub releases page](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/releases).
 The version numbers in this Python library repo and the [web interface repo](https://github.com/UC-Davis-molecular-computing/scadnano/releases) won't always advance at the same time.